What Is an English Degree Like in the US?

 Most undergraduate English programs in the United States have courses that focus on different geographic locations, from Caribbean authors to Asian authors, as well as different points of view, from gender to socioeconomic studies.
 Be sure to check with your program and your advisors before settling on a university.
 Review their areas of study, graduation requirements, and class offerings to be sure the fit is right for you.

-What Is it Like to Study English Literature as an Undergraduate Student in the United States?
+What Is it Like to Study English or Literature as an Undergraduate Student in the United States?

 Similar to other undergraduate programs, the English department at Florida International University (FIU) requires students to focus on four areas of study and pick one for their specialization or track.
 These areas include literature, writing and rhetoric, creative writing, and linguistics.